keczejo/HP-Z230-Hackintosh/README.md

 2. If you are using Windows, use [macrecovery.py](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) from the offical [OpenCore release package](https://github.com/acidanthera/OpenCorePkg/releases/).
 Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) to understand how it works.

-After you have created a bootable Installer, copy the EFI folder to the EFI partition and set serial number.
+After you have created a bootable Installer, copy the EFI folder to the EFI partition and set SMBIOS data generated with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Then install as usual.
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

 ## Screenshot